Last year in the US, 84% of total healthcare spending—a whopping one trillion dollars—went to managing and preventing chronic disease.

 But chronic conditions and diseases—such as obesity, cancer, heart disease, diabetes, arthritis, and stroke—aren’t only economically draining; they’re also the leading cause of death.
 Seven of ten Americans died last year due to chronic disease.

 It turns out, we don’t need a miracle drug to prevent or improve many chronic diseases—often, simple behavior changes are enough.
 The problem is, these simple changes can be the hardest ones to make.
 Anyone who’s made and rapidly broken a new health regimen knows this well.
 But for individuals with chronic disease, this lack of positive lifestyle change leads to increased hospital readmissions, worsening of the condition, and even fatality.
-Try this to see if behavioral changes can ease arthritis pain.

 This isn’t exactly an unknown quantity.
 Diet apps, fitness trackers, and even outpatient management programs are all trying to crack the problem of sustained positive behavior change, but daily push notifications and prescribed routines don’t actually push the needle much.